 Human beings have a primal need for “felt safety.”
 This need is intensified in adoptees.
 According to Maslow’s hierarchy, the need for safety is second only to the need for food and shelter.
 When we feel afraid, our need to achieve safety is further...

 In our culture, we celebrate motherhood and moms.
-If you are a mother, On Mother’s Day, your family may honor you with gifts.
-Whether these gifts are large or small, inexpensive or costly, handmade by little ones or purchased, you will treasure the love and...
+If you are a mother, On Mother’s Day, most likely your family may honor you with gifts.
+Whether these gifts are large or small, inexpensive or costly, handmade by little ones or purchased, you will...

 by gayles | Apr 6, 2022 | Blogs by Gayle Swift, General Discussion